Best Bank Accounts for Charities: Barclays Dual Sign-Off

 • Are charity bank accounts protected by FSCS?

 Charitable organisations are eligible for FSCS protection in the same way as individuals and businesses.
-Starling Bank and Barclays are fully authorised UK banks; eligible deposits held by your charity are protected up to £125,000 per banking licence.
-Tide and Monzo hold e-money licences rather than full banking licences.
+Starling Bank and Barclays are fully authorised UK banks; eligible deposits held by your charity are protected up to £120,000 per banking licence.
+Tide and Monzo Business Lite hold e-money licences rather than full banking licences.
 Your charity’s funds are held in safeguarded ring-fenced accounts, but this provides protection through safeguarding rules rather than FSCS.
-If your charity holds significant reserves, the FSCS distinction matters: spread large balances across more than one provider or use an authorised bank.
+If your charity holds significant reserves, spread large balances across more than one provider or use an authorised bank.

 • Can two trustees be required to authorise payments?